Presented by Bresky Law, the Afternoon

 this is an ideal way to rally legal and public support for the critical work we do at the Legal

 Aid Society.
-We thank the Law Offices of Robin Bresky for producing this event and Dance
+We thank Bresky Law for producing this event and Dance

 with Me for partnering with us, the esteemed roster of Community Justice Dancers hitting